Maigard/git-class/2-team-worksheet.md

 		-- press enter
  - you should now be back at the normal command line
 9) After the changes are made `push` the changes.
-10) Get the merge conflict resolution changes's re-reviewed by the team.
+10) Get the merge conflict resolution changes re-reviewed by the team.
 11) Team Member B merges the accepted `Pull Request`.
 - Check point: Team member B has encountered and resolved a merge conflict.